langdoc/written-komi-corpus-old-komi/README.md

 - syntactic analysis
 - etymological analysis

+Currently the resource consists of plain texts and morphologically analysed third person verb forms.
+In the future the work will be extended to full lemmatization and dependency analysis.

 Niko Partanen has initiated the work, but everybody is invited to collaborate.
-The working model is such that scientifically meaningful contributions built automatically towards the authorship.
-Logically, out of all possible contributions it should be easy to distinguish the major and minor contributors.
-Major contribution equals authorship, and all contributions are acknowledged.
+Everyone who contributes meaningfully is welcome to be added among the authors.

+Please cite this resource as:

+> Niko Partanen 2021 Annotated corpus of Old Komi.
+Zenodo.

 ## List of texts